 - Place of discharge or term of notice.
 If the employment is temporary, this must be stated.

-- Rights as regards holidays, holiday allowances or wages during holidays.
+- Holidays, holiday allowances or wages during holidays.

 - Ordinary daily or weekly working hours.